 If you have erectile dysfunction (ED), treatment will depend on what's causing it.

-You can also read a summary of the pros and cons of these treatment options, allowing you to compare your treatment options.
+The various treatments for erectile dysfunction are outlined below.
+You can also read a summary of the pros and cons of the treatments for erectile dysfunction, allowing you to compare your treatment options.

 Treating underlying conditions